Adam Griffiths

-Adam Griffiths (born 21 August 1979 in Sydney) is an Australian professional football manager who currently serves as an Assistant Coach at Perth Glory FC.
-He is a former professional football (soccer) player and Socceroo.
+Adam Griffiths (born 21 August 1979) is an Australian professional soccer manager and former player who currently serves as the head coach of A-League Men club Perth Glory.

-In 2020 he became Head Coach of National Premiere Leagues NSW side Manly United.
+In 2020 he became Head Coach of National Premier Leagues NSW side Manly United.
 In 2022 he transformed Manly United FC into a dynamic, attacking team that reached the 2021/22 NPL Grand Final, earning him recognition as NPL Coach of the Year.
 Adam was awarded Coach of the year 2022 at the Football NSW Gold Medal Awards.
-In July 2022 he was appointed to the A- League as Assistant Coach under Mark Rudan at The Western Sydney Wanderers.
+In July 2022 he was appointed as Assistant Coach at the Western Sydney Wanderers under Mark Rudan.
 Griffiths helped guide the team to their first finals in seven years and the league’s best defensive record during his debut year as an A-League assistant coach.

-Since July 2025, Griffiths has been an Assistant Coach at A-League club Perth Glory, where he has joined to assist head coach David Zdrilic.